codeplatoon-fullstack/installfest/Windows/README.md

 $ wsl --install
 ```

 By default this will install WSL2 on your system and start downloading a version of Linux called Ubuntu.
-This will take some time and require you to restart your PC when done.
+This will take some time and require you to restart your PC (manually) when done.

 Once restarted an Ubuntu terminal should automatically run and it will ask you to provide a username and password.
 Note, this username and password is solely for this Linux distribution and need not match your Windows account info.
 That said, the password you choose should be relatively simple as you will need to type it in often.